 The Eucharistic fast: an offering of your life

 I invite you to spend some time to meditate on the Sacrament of the Eucharist and the Adoration of the Blessed Sacrament.
-Many of us can't receive communion because of the current context, or because of other reasons in our life.

-In this time of fasting of Eucharistic Bread, I invite you to meditate on a passage of the "Book of Heaven" written by Luisa Piccarreta, the Little Daughter of the Divine Will.
+I invite you to meditate on a passage of the "Book of Heaven" written by Luisa Piccarreta, the Little Daughter of the Divine Will.
 Then, I will invite you to pray our community prayer with all our heart, so that we can attain the union that Jesus speaks of to Luisa.

 Passage from “Book of Heaven” by Luisa Piccarreta – 5 December 1903